 A value proposition can most certainly draw inspiration from your mission statement.
 In mere moments, we’ll explain and show how it can be an extension of your mission statement — and still maintain its structural integrity.

-At this point in the game, you have leveraged content to drive awareness to your brand and nurture existing and future customers.
-Then a wee pandemic comes along and you don’t know where you stand anymore as a brand.
+At this point in the game, you have leveraged content to drive awareness of your brand and nurture existing and future customers.
+Then a wee pandemic comes along, and you don’t know where you stand anymore as a brand.
 Suddenly, trust and value play a more prominent role for all of us.

 When making a big purchase, trust plays a major role for 92 percent of Americans, 89 percent of U.K. residents, and 95 percent of Canadians.
 Trust is perhaps another word we content marketers have exhausted as much as value.
 However, for customers to trust brands in today’s changing business environment, they must immediately recognize the value you offer.